1. Why do we need this remembrance flag?

-The American flag is our umbrella that represents everything in this country.
-It actually takes on the context of wherever it is displayed, Public buildings, private homes, sports stadiums or caskets.
-But it does not stand for anything specific.
-Ask any citizen what it means to them and you will get a dozen different responses.
+The flag of the United States of America is our nation’s symbol and identifies us as Americans.
+It is the umbrella which represents every underlying aspect of our country.
+It actually takes on a different context or meaning wherever it is displayed; Public buildings, private homes, sports stadiums, Olympic events, caskets or even the moon.
+Like any other nation”s flag it does not stand for anything specific.
+Ask any citizen what our flag means to them and you will get a dozen different responses.
 Does it represent sacrifice?
 Absolutely!
 However, the American flag also stands for our constitution, the unity of our people, the diversity of our nation, the triumph of our accomplishments and the right to protest or to be burned.
-It is the symbol of freedom we die to preserve, rather than a tangible emblem to specifically honor those fallen.
+It is the symbol of freedom many die to defend, rather than a tangible emblem to specifically honor those who gave their lives.
 See the answer to question #1.

-Our sons and daughters died to preserve its meaning but it does not particularly recognize them.
-Here is how the symbolism of the American flag was originally explained:
+Our sons and daughters, throughout history, died to preserve its meaning but it does not particularly represent them, they represent the flag, which represents our entire country.
+Here is how the symbolism of the American flag was originally designed and explained:

 The U. S. flag consists of thirteen horizontal stripes, seven red alternating with 6 white.
 The stripes represent the original 13 colonies; the stars represent the 50 states of the Union.
 The colors of the flag are symbolic as well: Red symbolizes hardiness and valor; White symbolizes purity and innocence; Blue represents vigilance, perseverance and justice.

-4. Who is being honored by this flag?
+4. Who is being honored by the HR flag?